viper12590/CG2020/Weekly Workbooks/01 Introduction and Orientation/README.md

 ### Task 6: Understanding the Template

-It is useful to spend a little time getting to know the structure of the template project - we are going to be using it a lot over the next few weeks.
+It is useful to spend a little time getting to know the structure of the <a href="../../RedNoise/src/RedNoise.cpp" target="_blank">template project code</a> - we are going to be using it a lot over the next few weeks.
 The main function in the code contains a loop which:

 1. Polls the event queue for incoming mouse and keyboard events
 2. Updates the position of any moving elements of the scene